JiakaiThing/COS30049-Computing-Technology-Innovation-Project/README.md

 ### Ridge Regression

-To address potential overfitting, we use **Ridge Regression** with regularization.
+To address potential overfitting, we use **Ridge Regression** with regularisation.
 The best alpha value is chosen based on the R² score:

 ```python
 # Train Ridge Regression with multiple alpha values